SaeedTaghavi/CS/docs/OS/midterm.md

 1. For multicore programming, there could be data parallelism or task parallelism.
 Please explain how to use data parallelism to find the largest integer of a given set of integers.
 (5pts) [Fall 2014 6.(b)]

     <span style="color:red">First split data over $N$ cores, and let each core find the largest integer of its given integers.
-Then let one core find the largest integers among the latgest integers found on each core.
+Then let one core find the largest integers among the largest integers found on each core.

 6. Please answer the following questions for process scheduling.
 Explanation is needed to receive any credit.
 (15pts)